Genesis3800/AvailTakeHome/README.md

 ## Why bother with data availability?

 - The previous section showed how Rollups can take on the responsibility of executing transactions, and that it may be possible to take on the responsibility of data availability.
 But why should we bother with doing that?
-- We remind the users that storing data on Ethereum is expensive, and that is a bottleneck.
+- We remind the users that while executing txns off-chain scales blockchains significantly, data availability is still a bottleneck.
 Ethereum's architecture by design disincentivizes storing large amounts of on-chain data.
 - This means if some other project takes on the responsibility of becoming the data availability layer, new possibilities open up.

 - Cue *Validiums* and *Sovereign Rollups*.